The Fourth Industrial Revolution is well underway, with automation, AI, and machine learning becoming a reality.

 There’s little doubt that smart machines and sensors are better than people at capturing data like that in real-time.
 They can also transmit it in real-time too, providing accuracy, reliability, and consistency of information.
 Maintenance can become a proactive, preventative measure rather than a break-fix initiative.

 A well-run, properly executed predictive maintenance programme can decrease breakdowns by 70%-75%, increase uptime by between 35% and 45%, and help deliver a 10-fold increase in ROI.

 IIoT also offers opportunities for increased automation.
 Resources can be better planned and allocated, with routine, mundane operations taken on by robots, leaving people time to do more valuable tasks.
 Twinned with a pro-active maintenance strategy based on condition monitoring, this can lead to increased productivity and efficiency as well as reductions in downtime.

-"So much of what takes place today would have been familiar to anyone working in the field 10 or 20 years ago"Richard Jeffers, Director for Industrial Solutions at RS Components
+"So much of what takes place today would have been familiar to anyone working in the field 10 or 20 years ago"Richard Jeffers, Director for Maintenance Solutions at RS Components

 In the Indirect Procurement Report 2020: The Evolution of MRO – RS Components’ white paper produced in partnership with the Chartered Institute of Procurement & Supply (CIPS) – just 5% of UK businesses said they had an IIoT strategy in place.

 “One of the biggest barriers to a successful implementation of the IIoT can be trying to balance the competing needs of organisation technology (OT) and information technology (IT) within a business,” Richard Jeffers explains.
 “Everyone concerned with engineering and manufacturing for a large business may be completely convinced of the needs to embrace the IIoT, but that still isn’t always enough.”